Yandex Cloud

 4. Install curl.

-Starting from version 8.3.0, the curl utility supports automatic generation of the signature string, request signing, and substitution of the required headers when working with the AWS S3 API.
+Starting from version 8.3.0, curl supports automatic generation of the signature string, request signing, and substitution of the required headers when working with the AWS S3 API.

 In earlier curl versions, you can form the required headers and sign requests manually.